mhasan08/ai-verification-limits/README.md

 Paper Link: https://arxiv.org/abs/2604.04876

+The code uses standard compression schemes as a practical proxy for Kolmogorov complexity, which is uncomputable in general.
 This repository provides a minimal, executable demonstration of the distinction between:

 - **Truth**: whether a policy-compliance predicate $(P(x))$ actually holds, and